core-interaction/core-interaction.github.io/topic/everything/index.md

 {% include figure.html src='mosaic.png' caption='Mosaic was one of the first widely-available browsers.
 It introduced support for images.' credit='https://en.wikipedia.org/wiki/Mosaic_(web_browser)#/media/File:NCSA_Mosaic_Browser_Screenshot.png' %}

-{% include figure.html src='netscape.png' caption='Netscape, the first browser I ever used.' credit='https://commons.wikimedia.org/wiki/File:Netscape_Navigator_3_Screenshot.png' %}
+{% include figure.html src='netscape.png' caption='Netscape, the first browser that I ever used.' credit='https://commons.wikimedia.org/wiki/File:Netscape_Navigator_3_Screenshot.png' %}

 The 1990s then saw affordable home computers bring internet access to everyday people—escaping the government, business, and academic settings it had been siloed in before.
 Early web browsers like [Mosaic and Netscape](https://en.wikipedia.org/wiki/History_of_the_web_browser) (1993) helped evolve what was possible online—adding color, images, and interactivity.